rtm-rs/rtm-rs.github.io/source/content/docs/learn/installation.md

 |Event Store|`gem install rom-event_store`|
 |RethinkDB|`gem install rom-rethinkdb`| - |

-^INFO
+{% info() %}
-#### How to choose an adapter?

-The most popular adapter is `rom-sql`, but some projects connect to an HTTP API, or need the expandability of MongoDB and CouchDB.
+**How to choose an adapter?** The most popular adapter is `rom-sql`, but some projects connect to an HTTP API, or need the expandability of MongoDB and CouchDB.
 It's up to you to choose the appropriate solution for your application's needs.
-^
+{% end %}

 ## Install rom